ggreer/cloudkick_tag_exports/README.md

 Once you've sourced the file (`source blah`), you can create scripts like this...

-    for i in $TAG_BLAH
+    for i in $TAG_TEST
     do
         ssh $i hostname
     done

-...which will run `hostname` on all your servers tagged "blah".
+...which will run `hostname` on all your servers tagged "test".

 # Caveats #